 I am excited to see where I end up income wise in the coming months because of the investments I’ve made upfront.

 - Reached 10,000 Pinterest followers and 5,000 Twitter followers!
-I took Pinning Perfect earlier in the summer which helped me a ton with my Pinterest strategy.
+I used Pin Practical to get me there!

 - Invested in Acuity Scheduling so that clients or prospective clients can easily schedule time with me.

 - Finished a course by Michelle from Making Sense of Cents called Making Sense of Affiliate Marketing! <— a seriously amazing investment!
 Michelle makes over $50,000 A MONTH in affiliate income.
 Part of the investment in the course is a private Facebook group that is very engaged and Michelle offers her assistance in there on a regular basis.

 - Put together my launch plan for Busy Moms Building using Abby Lawson’s course Book Boss!
 Once my book launch is done I plan on sharing exactly what I did with everyone.

 - Launch my eBook Busy Moms Building on September 29th!
 If I did $500 or more in sales between then and October 1st, I would be thrilled!